Ira C. Kepford: 26 January – 7 March 1944

 On 30 January, Kepford led one of four VF-17 divisions flying cover for dive and torpedo bombers striking Simpson Harbor, New Britain.
 Enemy fighters from Rabaul circled the harbor to intercept the bombers.
 The roving high cover division led by Blackburn was able to operate with the altitude advantage against enemies, but Kepford's division at 15,000′ was attacked from above by around a dozen enemy fighters, including at least one Tony.
 Kepford waited until a Japanese plane broke formation to make a gunnery run on a nearby Corsair.
 When the lone Zero turned to trail the American plane, Kepford followed and riddled the enemy's engine and wing root from behind, causing the plane to catch fire.
 Kepford was forced to peel off quickly thereafter due to the number of enemy planes around him.
-One of these, a Tony, came at him front the front.
+One of these, a Tony, came at him from the front.
 The plane's guns—of a larger caliber than those typically found on the Zero—tore into Kepford's right wing and caused the ammunition within to explode.
 During all of this, Kepford continued firing with the guns in his left wing, leaving the Tony flaming as it passed him by.
 Kepford hastened back to base with a wrecked wing and damaged hydraulic system, forcing him to land on one wheel and leading the plane to ground loop, causing its loss.
 Kepford walked away from the crash landing unhurt.

 Aerial opposition to the B-24 strike escorted by VF-17 on 3 February was again numerically significant, though this time enemy fighters were reluctant to engage the bombers.
 More than 20 Zeros intercepted the formation and made a few passes on the bombers.
 On the second attempt by the Japanese formation, Kepford made a full deflection shot at the second Zero, which fell away on fire.
 After this loss, enemy planes made no further attempts to disrupt bomber operations.